navya0009/Community-Health-Systems-Services-Analysis-Monroe-County-NY/README.md

-# Community Health Systems & Services Analysis – Monroe County, NY
+# Community Health Systems & Services Analysis (Monroe County, NY)
 *A Data Analytics & Business Intelligence Project (University of Scranton, MBA in Business Analytics)*

 ---

-## 📘 Project Overview
+## Project Overview
 This project provides a **data-driven evaluation of community health systems** in Monroe County, New York.
 The analysis focuses on understanding health disparities, environmental influences, and healthcare infrastructure to support equitable public health policies.